Best Application Deployment Strategies in 2023

 If something goes wrong with uploading the green version, developers can always roll back to the blue one.
 Because both are separated, there are no risks of one version having a negative impact on another.

-Even though downtime risks are low, the deployment team should make sure they use compatible data formats and stores to seamlessly shift between the blue and green environments.
+Even though downtime risks are low, the deployment team should use compatible data formats and stores to shift between the blue and green environments seamlessly.

-Often developers need to run two versions of the application simultaneously which leads to the increase in storage space, computing power, hardware costs, etc.
+Often developers need to run two versions of the application simultaneously, which leads to an increase in storage space, computing power, hardware costs, etc.

 The canary application deployment checklist is the following:

 - Developers upload the new version (Version B) to the server.

 - Most users are still redirected to Version A, while only a small portion interacts with Version B. Thus, developers can monitor performance and make improvements in Version B.